 Phase 01 · cold discovery · deliverable

-Six days of interviews across San Francisco, Boston, the Cotswolds, Tokyo, Stuttgart, São Paulo, Singapore, Greenwich, Seoul, and Dubai.
-Sixteen individuals.
-Four observations that came back 10 out of 10 times.
+Ten days of interviews across San Francisco, Boston, the Cotswolds, Tokyo, Stuttgart, São Paulo, Singapore, Greenwich, Seoul, Dubai, Mountain View, Oakland Hills, Beverly Glen, and Brooklyn.
+Twenty-four individuals.
+Four observations that came back in every household.

 Unhad conversation